Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Another vintage Soviet tube, the SBT-11A has a larger mica window, making it even more sensitive to alpha radiation and low-energy X-rays.

-And the SBT-11A is mounted externally:
+And the SBT-11A was mounted externally:

 A scintillation detector measures ionizing radiation by combining two components: a scintillator (usually a crystal) that emits photons after an interaction, and a photomultiplier tube (PMT) which uses a photocathode to detect photons via the photoelectric effect (multiplying the signal with a series of dynodes).